View Thomas Doran's Obituary on unionleader.com and share memories

 11:00 AM

-Tom was known for his joie d'vivre, and was rarely seen without a smile.
+Tom was known for his joie d'vivre--rarely seen without a smile.
 His humorous, playful side was balanced by intelligence, caring, loyalty, and friendliness to everyone.
-He will be greatly missed, and remembered fondly by many.
+He will be greatly missed, and fondly remembered by many.

-A funeral Mass is scheduled for 11am on Thursday, March 5, 2020, at Our Lady of Fatima at 724 Main Street in New London, NH, with a reception to follow at the same location.
-Father Robert Biron will officiate the ceremony.
-A burial ceremony and memorial will follow later this Spring.
+A funeral Mass is scheduled for 11am Thursday, March 5, 2020, at Our Lady of Fatima in New London, with a reception to follow.
+A burial will take place this Spring.

 Memorial contributions may be made to New London Hospital, Lake Sunapee Visiting Nurses Association, or the Ausbon Sargent Land Trust.